TURFGRASS - BLUEGRASS BILLBUG LARVAE, EUROPEAN CRANE FLY, ETC.

 The use of adjuvants may increase the potential for crop injury to sensitive crops.

 Carefully observe label instructions for apple thinning to avoid excessive thinning.
+Combinations with certain herbicides on rice and soybeans may be phytotoxic.
+Refer to specific directions for appropriate crop.

-APPLICATION INFORMATION AND RESTRICTIONS
+APPLICATION PROCEDURES AND PRECAUTIONS

 On all crops use sufficient gallonage to obtain thorough and uniform coverage.
 Observe crop label instructions for specific directions regarding spray volume where they occur.
 Calibrate spray equipment to deliver the required volume.
 If you should have questions about calibration, you should contact State Extension Service specialists, equipment manufacturers or other experts.

-APPLICATIONS THROUGH SPRINKLER IRRIGATION SYSTEMS
+SPRINKLER IRRIGATION SYSTEMS

 Apply this product only through sprinkler irrigation systems including center pivot and solid set.
 Do not apply this product through any other type of irrigation system.